 It builds rapport between you and your audience and is typically accomplished through story.

-Share a story of either how you learned the thing that you’re offering or delivering or whatever your service or product is.
+Share a story.
+Either of either how you learned the thing that you’re offering or delivering or whatever your service or product is.
 Showcase personal stories or you might even make a story up.
 Go back to some of your favorite tv programs and repurpose those stories to show your expertise and experience.
 But again, be intentional and genuine.

 This also means intentionally showcasing your offer, service, or product at least three times a week.
 Say something like Hey, this is the thing that I’m offering.
 If you are ready to X, Y, Z, whatever your XYZ is, then here’s something that might help.
 I’d love to work with you!
 It doesn’t have to be salesy at all, but you do want to intentionally offer the opportunity for someone to work with you.

 Lastly, map out the content that you’d like to do for the next 30 days.
 Stop struggling to come up with ideas at the last minute.
 Spread post styles out and mix them up to keep the audience anticipating what you might do next.